ksu-cs-textbooks/cis580/content/02-player-input/05-gamepad-input.md

 ```

 #### Triggers
-The `GamePad.Triggers` property is a [`GamePadTriggers`](https://docs.monogame.net/api/Microsoft.Xna.Framework.Input.GamePadTriggers.html) struct representing the two triggers (Left and Right).
+The `GamePadState.Triggers` property is a [`GamePadTriggers`](https://docs.monogame.net/api/Microsoft.Xna.Framework.Input.GamePadTriggers.html) struct representing the two triggers (Left and Right).
 Unlike other buttons, these measure the _travel_, or the amount of pull that has been applied to them.
 Thus, they are represented by a `single` floating point number between 0 and 1.

 To see if the left trigger is pulled back 3/4 of the way, we might use: